CrisRC9/gadget-shop-manager/README.md

 # gadget-shop-manager
-Coursework made in Java for CS4001 Programming moduel
+Coursework made in Java for CS4001 Programming module